 Transfer photos from iPhone to computer without iTunes

 The process of transferring iPhone photos to PC is not like normal copy-paste, but rather a bit complicated.
-But to make the things easier you can use DearMob iPhone Manager (iOS manager) available for both Windows And Mac.
+But to make things easier you can use DearMob iPhone Manager (iOS manager) available for both Windows And Mac.
 That allows extract, transfer, and backup complete set of iOS data, including photos, music, videos, application files, contact lists, podcasts, eBooks, voice memos, custom ringtones, calendar events, text messages, and more.

 Transfer photos from iPhone to computer using DearMob iPhone Manager